fanxu30/student_mental_health_ml/README.md

 - Sadness demonstrated a nearly linear relationship with depression scores
 - Openness to experience showed a threshold effect at high levels
 - Minimal routine was sufficient for mental health benefits, with additional structure showing diminishing returns
+- XGBoost was the most robust to class imbalances and noise

 ## Recommendations